nel-lab/mesmerize-napari/docs/source/tutorial.rst

 .. figure:: ./images/tutorial/main_gui_intro.png

 The first thing you should do is define your parent data path.
-If your full data path to your input movie is */home/arjun/CaImAn/example_movies/demoMovie.tif*, and the sub-directory */CaImAn/* is consistent across all systems you use, then you can set the parent data path to */home/arjun/*, making the relative data path for the movie just */CaImAn/example_movies/demoMovie.tif*.
-Doing so makes it easier to transfer and access input movies and output files from CaImAn between systems.
-To set a parent data path, do the following:
+The reason we necessitate defining a parent data path is for the following scenario:

+If you are analysing the same movies on multiple devices - let's call them Computer A and Computer B - then you will likely be using the same file organization system to manage the movies you wish to analyse.
+Let's say your movies are recorded in multiple sessions - *session_1*, *session_2* - and are stored in the directory **example_movies**.
+In this case, all movies in session_1 are located in *./example_movies/session_1/*.
+In both Computer A and Computer B, this file system **/example_movies/** is the same, but the path leading to the directory **/example_movies/** will differ.
+To reference movies within Session 1 in Computer A, the full path may be */home/computer_A/example_movies/session_1/*, while in Computer B it may be */home/computer_B/example_movies/session_1/*.
+To ensure the same file system **/example_movies/** can be reliably used between both computer, we will set the parent data path of Computer A to **/home/computer_A** and the parent data path of Computer B to **/home/computer_B/**.
+As a result, the relative path of each movie to the **/example_movies/** directory is preserved without being affected by differences in the parent directory.

+To set the parent data path, do the following:

 .. figure:: ./images/tutorial/set_parent_data_path.png